Chlumec (Český Krumlov District)

 Chlumec is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.
-The village of Krnín within the municipality is well preserved and is protected by law as a village monument zone.
+The village of Krnín within the municipality is well preserved and is protected as a village monument zone.

 Chlumec lies approximately 9 km north-east of Český Krumlov, 14 km south-west of České Budějovice, and 136 km south of Prague.

-Administrative parts
+Administrative division

-The village of Krnín is an administrative part of Chlumec.
+Chlumec consists of two municipal parts (in brackets population according to the 2021 census):